WireRecon/RedTeam-BlueTeam-Intrusion-Detection-v1/README.md

 <img src="analysis/screenshots_v1/Figure_24.png" alt="Payload Directory" width="55%"><br>

-Next **Figure 25** shows that when we follow the path from **`Figure 24`** it lead to the PowerShell process’s working directory alongside the actual folder contents in File Explorer.
-The folder contains the Adobe files including the shortcut named `AdobeUpdater.hta` — which was placed on the user’s desktop.
+Next, **Figure 25** shows that when we follow the path from `Figure 24,` it leads to the PowerShell process’s working directory along with the actual folder contents in File Explorer.
+The folder contains the Adobe files, including the shortcut named `AdobeUpdater.hta` -- which was placed on the user’s desktop.
 This shortcut is what the user initially interacted with, triggering the chain of events.
 This visually confirms how the attack was disguised as a legitimate update and how the user was tricked into executing it.
 <br><sub>(Figure 25)</sub><br>
 <img src="analysis/screenshots_v1/Figure_25.png" alt="Attacker Listener" width="65%"><br>